Welding a severed bridge

 Video: Welding of a cut bridge

-You can watch the process of welding a cut bridge in the following video at .
+You can also watch the procedure for welding a bridge in this application video.

 Haben Sie Fragen?